 Telefunken VF14: How to Buy With Confidence

-As underheating and subsequent deposits on the cathode are yet additional criteria that affect functionality and life span of a VF14, do not feel reassured when the seller rattles off transconductance figures or quotes you impressive sounding stats like "tests 15.5mA on a Funke W19".
-While such numbers may be impressive for an amplification tube, none of them will reveal whether a microphone tube is suitable to work noise-free in a high impedance, no-gain circuit.
+As underheating and subsequent deposits on the cathode are yet additional criteria that affect functionality and noise floor of a VF14, do not feel reassured when the seller rattles off transconductance figures or quotes you impressive sounding stats like "tests 15.5mA on a Funke W19".
+While such numbers may be impressive for an amplification tube, none of them will reveal whether a microphone tube is suitable to work, free of noise or microphonics, in a high impedance, no-gain circuit.

 What can you do?